viduwaa/yt-playlist-to-spotify/README.md

-# yt-playlist-to-spotify
-Simple program for Youtube playlist songs to Spotify playlist
+# Youtube Playlist to Spotify Playlist

+Well, This is a beginner small project that I did with python using spotipy & pytube libraries.
+I'll improve this further with GUI and more options on it.